fortrabbit/help/docs/404-errors.md

 You might be able to use the file explorer from your SFTP application or temporarily show hidden files in your OS to make the `.htaccess` file visible to you.
 Just make sure that when an `.htaccess` file is present (most likely it is), that it gets uploaded as well.

+### Wrong address

+You might have an error with URL.
+Check for typos in the address bar (URL) of your browser.

 ### App is not yet ready

 Creating an App can sometimes take a few minutes.
 If you visit the App URL during that time, you'll get also get a 404 error.
 It's possible that this DNS response gets cached locally.

+## It could also be something on our side

+It is also possible — although less likely - that this error is caused by a network, hardware or configuration issue on the side of your hosting provider — us.
+Please check our status page under [status.fortrabbit.com](https://status.fortrabit.com) if there are any ongoing maintenance windows or service issues known.

+## Contacting support

+Please help us helping you.
+Have a look in the logs of your App to find out where the error exactly is.
+If that does not help you already, please include logs and additional information with your support request.

+* <a href="#asd" onclick="Intercom('showNewMessage', 'I see 403 for my App ______ for around ___.
+I have made the following changes recently: ____')">Contact support</a>